validitylabs/GOToken/README.md

 For the Rinkeby and MainNet deployment, you need Geth on your machine.
 Follow the [installation instructions](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) for your OS.

-Depending on your system the following components might be already available or have to be provided manually:
+Depending on your system, the following components might be already available or have to be provided manually:
 * [Python](https://www.python.org/downloads/windows/) 2.7 Version only!
 Windows users should put python into the PATH by cheking the mark in installation process.
 The windows build tools contain python, so you don't have to install this manually.
 * GIT, should be already installed on *nix systems.
 Windows users have to install [GIT](http://git-scm.com/download/win) manually.
 * On Windows systems, PowerShell is mandatory